Peeling Bipartite Networks for Dense Subgraph Discovery: Background

 \begin{defn} A connected subgraph, $H$, of $G$ is a \textbf{k-truss} if each edge in $H$ takes part in $\geq k$ triangles and no other subgraph of $G$ that subsumes $H$ is a $k$-truss. \end{defn}

 Nucleus decomposition is a generalization of $k$-core and $k$-truss decompositions.
 Instead of vertex-edge or edge-triangle relations, nucleus decomposition works on any clique relations.
 The idea is described in \cite{Sariyuce15}, but we restrict presentation to a specific case for brevity.
 Here we only define $k$-(2,3) nucleus to highlight its stronger connectedness than the $k$-truss.
+It is also referred to as `$k$-truss community' in~\cite{Huang14}.

 \begin{defn} A subgraph $H\!=\!\!(V, \!E)$ of $G$ is a \textbf{k-(2,3)-nucleus}, iff \begin{compactitem}[\leftmargin=-1.5ex $\bullet$] \item each edge takes part in at least $k$ triangles; \item any pair of edges in $E$ is connected by series of triangles; \item no other subgraph of $G$ that subsumes $H$ is a \textbf{k-(2,3)-nucleus}. \end{compactitem} \end{defn}